nbethala/nbethala/README.md

 To anyone reading this who’s taken a career break — don’t let it be a breaker of your career.
 You’ve done it once.
 You’ll do it again.
 And this time, you’ll do it with clarity, resilience, and purpose!

 ## 🚀 Current Technical Focus
-Kubernetes Certification (CKA Preparation) I’m deep into Certified Kubernetes Administrator (CKA) prep — mastering cluster architecture, RBAC, networking, and troubleshooting.
-My goal?
-To become the Kube Whisperer — someone who can tame any cluster and bring clarity to chaos.
+- Kubernetes Certification (CKA Preparation)
+- Application Modernization & AI/ML Integration

 ##  ⚡ Fun fact:
 I’ve lived on three continents, slept less than 4+ hours a night, worked across multiple time zones — and still prefer my terminal prompt clean and minimal.